Unearthed Seed Bank

 There are six endangered ecological vegetation communities that are listed in the Threatened Species Conservation Act 1995 in the Lane Cove National Park Region.
 Blue Gum High Forest, Sydney Turpentine Ironbark Forest and Hygrocybeae Fungi are listed as Critically Endangered under the Commonwealth Environmental Protection and Biodiversity conservation Act 1999.

-visit: Lane Cove Council Lane Cove Council Report Link
+For more information visit: Lane Cove Council Lane Cove Council Report Link

 Want to help preserve your local bushland visit: Friends of Lane Cove NP